1. K-State home

 These reimbursements rates are considered to cover all costs associated with the use of the privately-owned conveyance including but not limited to gasoline, oil, tires, repairs, insurance (including uninsured losses and insurance deductibles resulting from damage to the privately owned conveyance), license fees, depreciation costs, and expenses of any type.

-The allowable mileage rate to reimburse individuals traveling in KSU Foundation vehicles is 20 cents per mile.
+Mileage rate reimbursement for individuals incurring transportation costs associated with traveling in KSU Foundation vehicles is 21 cents per mile.

 Exceptions to the mileage reimbursement rates.
 Exceptions to the above mileage reimbursements rates are as follows: